Hawmps!: Plot

-Howard Clemmons tells his grandchildren about his adventures as a young U.S. Cavalry Lieutenant in 1854.
-Clemmons had no seniority, power or talent for the army and was therefore chosen to lead an experimental project using camels as cavalry mounts in the southwest U.S. Clemmons remembers arriving at Fort Val Verde, Texas, where Sgt.
-Uriah Tibbs is expecting Arabian horses.
+Howard Clemmons tells his grandchildren about his adventures as a young U.S. Cavalry lieutenant in 1854.
+Clemmons had no seniority, power or talent for the army and was therefore chosen to lead an experimental project using camels as cavalry mounts in the southwest U.S. Clemmons remembers arriving at Fort Val Verde, Texas, where Sergeant Uriah Tibbs is expecting Arabian horses.
 When Tibbs explains that he and his men competed for the privilege of being in the project, Clemmons declines to tell him the "Arabians" are actually camels.
-Clemmons then reports to the fort's commander, Col. Seymour Hawkins, who is more interested in his cannon practice than Clemmons's camel project.
-Later, Clemmons inspects the troops, including Nathaniel R. Higgins, who informs Clemmons that he re-enlisted so he could ride an Arabian horse.
-Although Clemmons wants to tell the men the truth, he is interrupted when a cook throws dishwater out the door and soaks him.
-When Clemmons and Tibbs later discuss the project at the saloon, they are accosted by Sgt.
-Naman Tucker, who is outraged his troopers did not receive the Arabian horses.
+Clemmons then reports to the disinterested fort commander, Colonel Seymour Hawkins.
+Clemmons inspects the troops, including Nathaniel R. Higgins, who informs Clemmons that he re-enlisted so he could ride an Arabian horse.
+When Clemmons and Tibbs later discuss the project at the saloon, they are accosted by Sergeant Naman Tucker, who is outraged his troopers did not receive the horses.
 A drunken Clemmons slides under the table as the two sergeants fight.

 The next day, the camels arrive, but the troops ride their horses back to the fort in disgust, leaving Clemmons to deal with the camels.
 Hi Jolly, an Arab camel trainer, reports to Clemmons and as they herd camels through town, horses stampede in fright, ladies scream and dogs bark in fear.
-A wagon overturns, and a barrel splits open covering Col. Hawkins's daughter, Jennifer, in molasses.
-Hawkins berates Clemmons for the damage and plans to cancel the project, but Clemmons declares that the orders came from Jefferson Davis, the Secretary of War.
-That night, Jennifer sneaks into Clemmons's room, pours a small crock of molasses over his head, and declares them even before inviting him to afternoon tea.
+A wagon overturns, and a barrel splits open covering Colonel Hawkins's daughter, Jennifer, in molasses.
+Hawkins berates Clemmons for the damage and plans to cancel the project, but Clemmons declares that the orders came from Jefferson Davis, the secretary of war.
+That night, Jennifer sneaks into Clemmons's room and pours molasses over his head.
 The next day, Hi Jolly gives his first lesson in camel care as Tucker rides up and insults Tibbs's men.
 Clemmons warns Tucker that if he insults the camel corps again, Clemmons will put him on report and transfer him into the camel project.
 To the cheers of Tibbs's men, Tucker apologizes and rides away.
-As Hi Jolly congratulates his comrade on raising the men's morale, Clemmons faints.
 Over time, the soldiers continue their camel training, but the lessons do not go well.
-When the men finally learn to mount the camels, the animals run wild, dumping them in the dirt and water troughs.
+When the men finally learn to mount the camels, the animals run wild.
 That night, the men bet Tucker he cannot lasso a camel.
-When Tucker lands the rope around the camel's neck, the beast runs in panic, dragging Tucker behind.
+When Tucker lands the rope around the camel's neck, it runs in panic, dragging Tucker behind.
 The next morning, the camel returns, still dragging Tucker, bleeding and bruised.